VoltLang/Fourier/doc/fourier.md

 FILE* fopen(const char *, const char *);
 ```

-###### Struct definitions
+###### Struct Definition Failures

-If the layout of a struct is different between the header and
+The layout of a struct varies between the header and
 the Volt module.
-In the below case, the first fields size is
+In the following case, the first field's size is
-wrong, and the second field has the wrong signed ness.
+incorrect, and the second field has the wrong signedness.

 ```
 // Volt
 struct Foo
 {
-	int foo;
+	foo: i32;
-	int bar;
+	bar: i32;
 }

 // C